|

 Step 1: Remove the Half Wall

 This opened the sightline and gave the entry breathing room.
-There were no electricals in the wall (phew), so it was a clean demo.
+We checked first to confirm there was no wiring in the wall (peek from the basement if you can).

 Step 2: Drill Holes for the Balusters

-wood handrail with 4" drill holes for balusters
+Wood handrail marked with ~4 inch drill holes for metal balusters

 Step 3: Cut Balusters and Add the Handrail